GokuMohandas/fast-weights/README.md

 More details @ https://theneuralperspective.com/2016/12/04/implementation-of-using-fast-weights-to-attend-to-the-recent-past/

 Use fast weights to aid in learning associative tasks and store temporary memories of recent past.
 In a traditional recurrent architecture we have our slow weights which are used to determine the next hidden state and hold long-term memory.
 We introduce the concept of fast weights, in conjunction with the slow weights, in order to account for short-term knowledge.
 These weights are quick to update and decay as they change from the introduction of new hidden states.

+The overall task of the fast weights is to quickly be able to adjust to recent hidden states while remembering the recent past.
+You use the fast weights to determine the final hidden state at each time step.
+Though BPTT does not directly change our fast weights (these fast weights A are unique for each sample actually), our fast weights do affect the hidden states whose weights (slow) do get affected by what the fast weights do.
+So with training, we affect our slow weights (Wh and Wx) which intern affects how our fast weights are determined.
+Eventually, they will be determined as to keep track of the recent past so we can create hidden states that lead to the correct answer.

 ### Physiological Motivations